torvalds/linux/Documentation/arm/cluster-pm-race-avoidance.rst

 cluster-level operations are only performed when it is truly safe to do so.

-Simple locking may not be sufficient to solve this problem, because mechanisms like Linux spinlocks may rely on coherency mechanisms which are not immediately enabled when a cluster powers up.
-Since enabling or disabling those mechanisms may itself be a non-atomic operation (such as writing some hardware registers and invalidating large caches), other methods of coordination are required in order to guarantee safe power-down and power-up at the cluster level.
+Simple locking may yest be sufficient to solve this problem, because mechanisms like Linux spinlocks may rely on coherency mechanisms which are yest immediately enabled when a cluster powers up.
+Since enabling or disabling those mechanisms may itself be a yesn-atomic operation (such as writing some hardware registers and invalidating large caches), other methods of coordination are required in order to guarantee safe power-down and power-up at the cluster level.